dschnare/jekyll-tools/README.md

   # Your hook file must contain a 'compile' hook for
   # compilation to occur.

-  hooks: _plugins/build/hooks/lessbuild.hook
+  hooks: _plugins/buildpack/hooks/lessbuild.hook

   # Every other key represents a build target, where
   # the key is a CSS file relative to the 'destination' setting.

   inc/css/main.min.css:
-    # An optional path to a custom hook file for this build target.
+    # Hooks are optional and only apply to this build target.
-    # This will override any default hooks.
+    # This will override any default hooks, but will still fallback
+    # to the default hooks if a particular hook is not defined at this level.

     hooks: _hooks/lessbuild-custom.rb